NBISweden/nbis-meta/README.md

 [install conda](https://conda.io/docs/user-guide/install/index.html)
 before installing the required software for this workflow.

-To create the environment `sm-meta` use the supplied [environment.yaml](envs/environment.yaml) file found in the *envs/* folder.
+To create the environment `nbis-meta` use the supplied [environment.yaml](envs/environment.yaml) file found in the *envs/* folder.